 When I compiled a list of 25 ways to earn extra income, I chose not to include every side hustle job I had ever done because some of the jobs were a little odd, including this one.

-One of the more offbeat and strange side hustle jobs I did was package and deliver drugs to assisted living facilities.
-When I was laid off from my full time job during
+So let’s talk about the time where I delivered drugs as a side hustle to assisted living facilities.
+When I was laid off from my full-time job during

 the worst years of my life the Great Recession, times were tough.
-I managed to find a part time job but it wasn’t enough.
+I managed to find a part-time job but it wasn’t enough.
 I was pretty desperate to find another job so I could increase my income.
-I began to look for a side hustle and stumbled upon this job.
+So, I began to look for a side hustle and stumbled upon this job.

 How did I hear about this job?